rocket-pool/RPIPs/RPIPs/RPIP-43.md

   by the node operator SHALL leave the node operator's share in the megapools as distributed but unclaimed node operator funds.
 - Anyone MAY perform a capital distribution.
-Distributions not performed by the node operator SHALL be subject to a PDAO configured cooldown timer and SHALL leave the node operator's share in the megapool as distributed, but unclaimed node operator funds.
+Distributions not performed by the node operator SHALL be subject to a pDAO configured cooldown timer and SHALL leave the node operator's share in the megapool as distributed, but unclaimed node operator funds.
+- A Node Operator SHALL be able to withdraw unclaimed node operator funds to their withdrawal address
-- Unclaimed node operator funds MAY either be withdrawn to the node operator's withdrawal address, or be used for redeposit to the beacon chain.
+- A Node Operator MAY be able to use unclaimed node operator funds for redeposit to the beacon chain.
 - Newly deposited capital that is awaiting deposit to the beacon chain SHALL be excluded from capital distribution, but rather be subject to separate functions for `prestake` and `stake` transactions.